top of page

 Sarah has presented on animal death and interspecies spirituality in a wide range of venues, including the Best Friends National Conference, Chaplaincy Innovation Lab, United Nations World Interfaith Harmony Week, Parliament of the World’s Religions, Compassion Arts Festival, Pace E Bene’s Campaign Nonviolence Action Week, Spiritual Directors International, and on numerous spirituality, animal advocacy, and conservation podcasts.

 She holds a BA in Human Ecology from Michigan State University, a MA in Religious Studies (specializing in the intersection of religion/spirituality and animals), from Chicago Theological Seminary, and an Alt M.Div from One Spirit Interfaith Seminary.
-A forever learner, she is completing ongoing post-graduate work in Anthrozoology & Humane Religious Studies.
-Sarah is also a faculty member at One Spirit Interfaith Seminary in New York City, where she serves as a Dean.
+A forever learner, she is completing ongoing post-graduate work in Anthrozoology at Canisius University and pioneering doctoral research in interspecies chaplaincy at Chicago Theological Seminary.
+She is an annual delegate of the Oxford Centre for Animal Ethics Summer School program, the world's first academy dedicated to the ethical enhancement of the status of animals.

 MarshallHammer.JPG